NuttaneeKnight/ServiceNow/restIntegration.md

 - API Exploer - This is the place where we can generate the API calls
 - You can generate that within the ServiceNow platform
+- PUT(modify) / PATCH(update)
+- It will generate the JSON underneath it.